-A birthmark (congenital melanocytic nevus, CMN) is a mole that is present at birth or shortly thereafter.
-A congenital melanocytic nevus is one common type of birthmark, caused by a cluster of color (pigment) cells in the skin and sometimes in deeper tissues.
+A congenital melanocytic nevus is a mole that is present at birth or shortly thereafter.
+It is one common type of birthmark.
+It is caused by a cluster of pigment-producing cells in the skin and sometimes in deeper tissues.

-All birthmarks have a 2–5% lifetime risk of turning into a cancerous (malignant) mole, which is called melanoma.
-This risk is higher in children who have a giant (larger than 20 cm, or about 8 inches) congenital melanocytic nevus.
+Congenital melanocytic nevus has a very low (2%-5%) lifetime risk of turning into a cancerous (malignant) mole, called melanoma.
+This risk is higher in people who have large or giant (larger than 20 cm, or about 8 inches) congenital melanocytic nevi.

-Large moles on the head or spine may rarely have associated nervous system problems.
+Large moles on the head or spine may have associated nervous system problems, although this is rare.

 Who's At Risk?